AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 - Empty API responses
 - ### Known Errors:
 - On big extractions: Native Python3 Recursion limit to 1000 loops.
 Then recursion limit error.
 This may occur near 500k tweets retrieved.

-### Updates log:
-- 06/11/2021: add "In_reply_to_username" in output .csv file for local version.
-- 12/10/2022: Add code to handle "503 status" API reply on query.py
-- 16/10/2022: General update.
-Main.py simplification.
-Export in xlsx format.